Picture of our immersion coffee brewer offering

 Technique

 The Clever method is just so dang easy.
-It combines both worlds of pour-over and immersion brewing to produce a clean yet well extracted cup consistently, yet in an accessible and affordable manner.
-If you are just starting out with manual brewing we recommend the Clever as a great start.
-This method takes little experience in manual brewing and you can produce great cups from the start.
-Cleanup is easy and it’s great for travel.
+It combines paper filtration and immersion brewing to consistently produce a clean and well-extracted cup—and all of this in a simple-to-use and affordable way.
+If you're just starting out with manual brewing we recommend the Clever as a fun and easy introduction.

 French Press